Skip to content

 Don’t clear your cache as a troubleshooting step.
 That actually deletes stored drafts and makes the problem worse.

-If your Instagram keeps stopping or crashing frequently, that could also cause draft data to get corrupted.
+If your Instagram keeps stopping or crashing frequently, that can also corrupt draft data.
 Fix the crashing issue first, then check your drafts.
-Unfortunately, there’s no official recovery method for drafts that are already gone, so you’d need to recreate that content from scratch.
+There’s no official recovery method for drafts that are already gone, so you’d need to recreate that content from scratch.

 #Drafts vs. Scheduling: Which Should You Use?

 Instagram now lets you schedule posts and Reels up to 75 days in advance, directly from the app.
-This is worth considering if you’re using drafts mainly for content planning.
+This is worth weighing if you’re using drafts mainly for content planning.

 When drafts make more sense:

-- You want to save multiple photo options before choosing
+• You want to save multiple photo options before committing

 When scheduling wins:

 According to Instagram’s scheduling guide, scheduled posts are stored on Instagram’s servers, not your device.
-That means they survive app reinstalls and device switches, unlike drafts.
+They survive app reinstalls and device switches, unlike drafts.

 If you run into issues while posting, our guide on fixing an Instagram post stuck on sending covers the most common solutions.